barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 });
 scene.getPrimitives().add(primitive);

-setInterval(function(){
+setInterval(function() {
     var attributes = primitive.getGeometryInstanceAttributes('circle');
     attributes.color = Cesium.ColorGeometryInstanceAttribute.toValue(Cesium.Color.fromRandom({alpha : 1.0}));
 },2000);
 ```

-The attributes of the geometry instance can be retrieved from the primitive using `primitive.getGeometryInstanceAttributes(instance_id);`.
+The attributes of the geometry instance can be retrieved from the primitive using `primitive.getGeometryInstanceAttributes`.
 The properties of the `attributes` can be changed directly.
 In this case, we are changing `attributes.color` to be equal to a new randomly generated color every 2000 milliseconds.

 ## Appearances